mwinokan/BulkDock/README.md

 python -m bulkdock place TARGET_NAME SDF_NAME
 ```

-Once the placement jobs have finished the SDF output will be located in the OUTPUTS directory as configured.
+Once the placement jobs have finished the individual SDF outputs will be located in the OUTPUTS directory as configured.
+The above command will also queue a `combine` job to run after the placement jobs, and generate a `_combined.sdf` output.

 ### Monitoring jobs